jywu20/Notes/Computer Science/Circuit/HDL.md

-An operation should better fit in one clock cycle, or otherwise we will need to worry about data contamination, so if the clock cycle is slightly longer than an operation, we have a fixed time waste.
+An operation should better fit in one clock cycle, or otherwise we will need to worry about data contamination, so if the clock cycle is slightly longer than an operation, we have a fixed time waste because nothing can be nothing until the second clock cycle finishes.
 Reducing the clock frequency
 and chaining several operations into one which neatly fits into one clock cycle in this case is a much better option.